MERRITT ISLAND, Fla. – Two girls in Merritt Island were struck by lightning Friday afternoon, according to Brevard County Fire Rescue.

 The department said rescue crews arrived at the 400 block of Via Salerno Court in Merritt Island around 3 p.m. after reports came in about two girls who had been struck by lightning.

-Crews said the girls — a 12-year-old and a 15-year-old — were taken to Cape Canaveral Hospital and Arnold Palmer Hospital, respectively.
+Crews said the girls — a 12-year-old and a 14-year-old — were taken to Cape Canaveral Hospital and Arnold Palmer Hospital, respectively.
 Authorities initially identified one of the girls struck by lightning as being 15 years old before later clarifying she is 14 years old.

 “It sounded like a bomb went off, it was so loud, and then — when I come outside — they were laying on the ground,” said neighbor Terry Peterman.
 “It was horrifying, and I pray for the family that they’re alright.”